 Diet Life

 Although No.2 Kaiseki and No.3 Kaiseki, they are the same pronunciation, its meaning is quite different.
-In English, we say it “homophon”.
+In English, we say it “homophone”.

-But nowadays, to avoid the same pronunciation mistake, kaiseki Ryori (cuisine) is also called tea-kaiseki Ryouri (cuisine).
+But nowadays, to avoid the mistake of the same pronunciation, kaiseki Ryori (cuisine)is also called Tea-Kaiseki Ryori (cuisine).

-Therefore, Kaiseki-ryori has the spirit of tea ceremony “Treasure every meeting for it will never recur”.
+Therefore, tea-kaiseki-ryori has the spirit of tea ceremony “Treasure every meeting for it will never recur”.
 It regards hospitality, rationalized manners, seasonality and colorfulness as important.

 Kaiseki Ryori